kgj-0x64/meact.js/js-lab/closure-useState.md

 > Now, this inner function `setStateValue` captures `reactComponentForThisHook` by reference,
 > which is local to and constant in the scope of `useState` function.
 >
-> So, it will always refer to the same `ReactElement` object within a specific `useState` call's context.
+> So, it will always refer to the same `MeactElement` object within a specific `useState` call's context.

 ## Complex Example